The Shining (film): Home media

-In 2024 the Stanley Kubrick Film Archive released the short documentary Shine On - The Forgotten Shining Location on the official Stanley Kubrick YouTube channel.
+In 2024, the Stanley Kubrick Film Archive released the short documentary Shine On – The Forgotten Shining Location on the official Stanley Kubrick YouTube channel.
 Narrated by Michael Sheen and directed by Paul King, the film looks at how Kubrick took over Elstree Studios for a whole year whilst The Shining.
-Executive producer Jan Harlan, art director Les Tomkins and Kubrick's daughter Katharina Kubrick, assigned the role of location's researcher on the film, revisit the studio locations and share their memories about a film.
-Film critic Owen Gleiberman wrote in Variety "Shine On is a featurette that devotes itself to the physical production of The Shining — that is, to the film’s sets, a few of which, in the form of industrial rooms that were doubling as movie locations, still exist.
+Executive producer Jan Harlan, art director Les Tomkins and Kubrick's daughter Katharina Kubrick, assigned the role of location's researcher on the film, revisit the studio locations and share their memories about the film.
+Film critic Owen Gleiberman wrote in Variety: "Shine On is a featurette that devotes itself to the physical production of The Shining — that is, to the film's sets, a few of which, in the form of industrial rooms that were doubling as movie locations, still exist.
 So Shine On is a movie about the shell of The Shining.
 But that shell is really the most unnerving thing about The Shining."

+In 2026 it was announced that The Shining was to be released by the Criterion Collection alongside Kubrick's entire filmography as part of a special 4K UHD Blu-Ray box set titled The Complete Kubrick.
+This release will feature both the U.S. theatrical cut and international cut both restored in 4K and presented together for the first time ever on home video.
+This release also includes a 4K restoration of Vivian Kubrick's Making "The Shining" documentary alongside new supplements.
+The set is due to be released in October 2026.